 To make a start, click the Office button (or the File tab in Word 2010) and select New > Blank Document.
 Press the enter key on your keyboard.
 Keep it held down and let go about halfway down the blank page, thus giving yourself some working space.

 The pyramid is one of the built-in clip art pieces.
 To add it, select

 the Insert tab from the Word ribbon.
 Click Clip Art on

 the Illustrations panel.
 From the Search in menu on the right,

 Then click the Go button to display the AutoShapes.
 You should see the pyramid shape amongst them:

-In Word 2010 select the Illustration category on the Insert tab.
+In Word 2010 select the Illustration category.
 The pyramid is about a third of the way down.